Presence sensing device: Photoelectric sensors

-One category of presence sensing devices is Photoelectric Sensors.
-Light Curtains also fall into this category.
+One category of presence sensing devices are photoelectric sensors.
+Light curtains also fall into this category.
 Light curtains use many infrared light beams to form a perimeter around machinery.
 When two or more consecutively adjacent beams are interrupted, a kill-switch stops the machine until the boundary is reset.
 Light curtains must be placed in front of the work area.
 This makes it difficult for press brake operators to work on small parts.
 One cannot help but disrupt the beam.
 The operator might "mute" the light curtain in order to get the job done.
 Certain parts of the beam can be muted.
 For example, muting the front and rear of the beam allows the middle to offer continued protection for the operator.
 Additionally, it may be necessary to use auxiliary light beams if the operator will reach between the main light beams and the edge of certain machines.